tothpaul/DelphiACME/readme.md

 4. Select the ACMEDemo project
 5. Compile and run the Application

-the application requires OpenSSL (libeay32.dll and ssleay32.dll) on the first start, the application can create Account.key and Domain.key for you, (generating a 4096bits take some time, this is normal).
+the application requires OpenSSL (for Windows : libeay32.dll and ssleay32.dll) on the first start, the application can create Account.key and Domain.key for you, (generating a 4096bits take some time, this is normal).

 Account.key will be your Let's Encrypt account private key, place it on a safe place (with a password).